-37 47 CFR § 15.5(b).
+47 CFR § 15.5(b).

-38 Expanding Flexible Use in Mid-Band Spectrum Between 3.7 and 24 GHz, Notice of Inquiry, 32 FCC Rcd 6373 (2017) (Mid-Band NOI).
+Expanding Flexible Use in Mid-Band Spectrum Between 3.7 and 24 GHz, Notice of Inquiry, 32 FCC Rcd 6373 (2017) (Mid-Band NOI).
 Given that ET Docket 18-295 focuses on potential unlicensed use of the 6 GHz band, with the issuance of the instant Notice of Proposed Rulemaking, we limit the scope of the Mid-Band NOI docket, GN Docket No. 17-183 to exclude further consideration in that Docket of the potential uses of 6 GHz band.
 We incorporate into this proceeding those filings to date in GN Docket No. 17-183 that relate to the 6 GHz band.

-39 Mid-Band NOI, 32 FCC Rcd at 6382, para.
+Mid-Band NOI, 32 FCC Rcd at 6382, para.
 26. U-NII devices are unlicensed devices that currently operate in the 5.15-5.35 GHz, 5.47-5.725 GHz, and 5.725-5.85 GHz bands under the Part 15 rules.
 47 CFR §§ 15.401-407.
-Like all unlicensed devices, U-NII equipment operates on a non-interference basis-that is, it shall not cause, nor claim protection from, harmful interference, vis-à-vis allocated radio services and authorized users.
-47 C.F.R § 15.5(b)-(c).
+Like all unlicensed devices, U-NII equipment operates on a non-interference basis-that is, it shall not cause, nor claim wider channel bandwidths and higher data rates with increased flexibility, the Commission asked if unlicensed use either under the U-NII framework or under other provisions could be implemented within the 5.925-6.425 GHz band under the Part 15 rules.
+The Mid-Band NOI noted that unlicensed devices would need to protect the existing licensed services in the band and identified fixed service and FSS (Earth-to-space) operations as heavy users of the band.
+The Commission also asked if the band would be suitable for licensed fixed and mobile wireless broadband services.